Airline-Airport Financial Relationships

 Frontier at Denver (DEN): DEN negotiated incentive programs to attract Frontier new service.
 Historical DOT data show Frontier's 8%+ annual growth at DEN during the incentive period.

-JetBlue at Boston (BOS): BOS offered incentives for JetBlue expansion, helping establish BOS as JetBlue's secondary focus city.
+JetBlue at Boston (BOS): BOS offered incentives for JetBlue expansion, helping establish BOS as one of JetBlue's primary focus cities.
 JetBlue's recent strategic challenges (losses, network restructuring) create BOS exposure to JetBlue capacity reductions.

 Incentive programs can be effective but create financial risk if the carrier faces distress or exits.
 Rating agencies increasingly scrutinize incentive programs and require revenue contingency modeling to account for potential carrier exit.